Thinkright20/IP-Finder/README.md

-# 🔨 Build An IP Grabber
+# 🔨 Build An IP Finder
 This Github respository holds code that when entered in a project and runned, will create a detailed and nicely styled IP Grabber.
 Read through this guide to fully understand how to use it.
 Also, if you are here from YouTube, please consider subscribing & liking!